 The status incentive for any employee of type i is linear in the expected number of rivals of each type.
 When there is complete information, these numbers are deterministically given by the vector $(N_1, ..., N{i-1}, N_i - 1, N{i+1}, ..., N\ell)$ .
 When there is incomplete information, this vector does not depend on i, and is always given by the expected numbers $(\theta_1(N-1), ..., \theta\ell(N-1))$ .
 Based on this observation, the entire analysis of the disparate case can be transported from complete information to incomplete information as follows.
 Lemma 4 (Cuts), Lemma 5 (Optimal Pure Titles), and Lemma 6 (Cuts with Wages) all hold mutatis mutandis.
-Theorem 11 (Optimal Wage-Title Schedule with Secret Wages and Risk Neutrality) holds with a slight alteration.
+There is a variant of Theorem 12 (Optimal Wage-Title Schedule with Secret Wages and Risk Neutrality) which goes as follows

+Theorem 12' (Variant of Theorem 12 for Incomplete Information) Consider the setting of Theorem 12 but with incomplete information.
 There is an optimal secret wage-title schedule (though no longer necessarily unique) that still consists of just one cut at $a_H^1$ .
 The formula for wages is also just the same, except that